 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 Weimar, Germany is a town with an identity crisis.
 On one hand, it is a town deeply rooted in the Romantic Classical period.
 On the other hand, it is progressive, modern and gave birth to the Bauhaus movement.
 The dual traditions – Classical Weimar and the Weimar Bauhaus – are both recognized as separate UNESCO World Heritage Sites.
 I’ve visited the city several times over the last 20 years, and each time is a truly profound experience.

-I would argue that little Weimar may well be the most important city in Germany.
+I would argue that this town may well be the most important city in Germany.
 Weimar has had the most significant impact on German (and European) culture of any city.
-Berlin, Munich, Frankfurt and any other city cannot lay claim to Weimar’s seat as the cultural and intellectual capital of Germany.
+Berlin, Munich, Frankfurt and any other city cannot lay claim to it’s seat as the cultural and intellectual capital of Germany.